virajbhutada/Bank-Loan-Analysis-SQL-PowerBI-Excel-Tableau/README.md

 ---

 ## Methodology

+Our approach to analyzing the bank loan data involved a multi-step, systematic process designed to ensure thorough data examination and insightful visualization.
+Below, we outline each stage of our methodology:

-1. **Data Ingestion and Database Creation**:
+### Data Ingestion and Database Creation:

+- **Objective**: Establish a robust foundation for data storage and retrieval.
-    - A relational database was created in Microsoft SQL Server to store the loan data.
+- **Process**: A relational database was created in Microsoft SQL Server to store comprehensive loan data, ensuring data integrity and accessibility.

-2. **Data Analysis and SQL Queries**:
+### Data Analysis and SQL Queries:

+- **Objective**: Extract meaningful insights and key performance indicators (KPIs).
-    - SQL queries were crafted to extract key performance indicators (KPIs), such as total and monthly loan applications, funded amounts, and average interest rates.
+- **Process**: SQL queries were meticulously developed to retrieve essential KPIs, including total and monthly loan applications, funded amounts, and average interest rates.
+This step facilitated the identification of critical trends and performance metrics.

-3. **Data Processing in Excel**:
+### Data Processing in Excel:

+- **Objective**: Perform initial data cleaning and preliminary analysis.
-    - The dataset was further cleaned, processed, and analyzed using Excel for preliminary insights and data validation.
+- **Process**: The dataset underwent further cleaning and processing in Excel, which included data validation and the generation of preliminary insights.
+This step ensured the accuracy and reliability of the data before more advanced analysis.

-4. **Categorization of Loans**:
+### Categorization of Loans:

+- **Objective**: Classify loans based on repayment performance.
-    - Loans were categorized as 'Good' or 'Bad' based on repayment status.
+- **Process**: Loans were categorized into 'Good' or 'Bad' based on their repayment status.
+This classification provided a clear distinction between performing and non-performing loans, which is crucial for risk assessment and management.

-5. **Temporal and Categorical Analysis**:
+### Temporal and Categorical Analysis:

+- **Objective**: Examine the data across various dimensions and time frames.
-    - Analysis was performed based on issue month, state, loan term, employee length, loan purpose, and home ownership.
+- **Process**: Detailed analysis was conducted based on multiple factors, including issue month, state, loan term, employee length, loan purpose, and home ownership status.
+This multifaceted analysis enabled a comprehensive understanding of the factors influencing loan performance.

-6. **Visualization**:
+### Visualization:

+- **Objective**: Transform data into actionable visual insights.
-    - Outputs from SQL queries were visualized using Power BI, Excel, and Tableau to ensure data consistency and provide a graphical representation of the findings.
+- **Process**: The results from the SQL queries were visualized using Power BI, Excel, and Tableau.
+These visualizations were designed to ensure data consistency and to provide a clear, graphical representation of the findings.
+This step was critical for communicating insights effectively to stakeholders.

 ---

 ## Key Insights and Findings